reduxjs/reselect/README.md

 export default getVisibleTodosCreator
 ```

-We can now use `getVisibleTodosCreator` to make new copies of the `getVisibleTodos` selector, but how do we associate a copy of the selector with an instance of the `VisibleTodosList` container?
-The `mapStateToProps` argument of `connect` can help with this. **If `mapStateToProps` returns a function instead of an object, React Redux treats it as a factory function that produces a new `mapStateToProps` function to be used instead**.
+We can now create selectors with `getVisibleTodosCreator`, but we also need a way to give each *instance* of a container access to its own private selector.
+The `mapStateToProps` argument of `connect` can help with this.

+**If the `mapStateToProps` argument supplied to `connect` returns a function instead of an object, it will be used as a factory function to create an individual `mapStateToProps` function for each instance of the container.**

-In the example below `mapStateToPropsFactory` creates a new `getVisibleTodos` selector and then returns a `mapStateToProps` function that has exclusive access to it.
+In the example below `mapStateToPropsFactory` creates a new `getVisibleTodos` selector.
+It returns a `mapStateToProps` function that has exclusive access to the new selector:

 ```js
 const mapStateToPropsFactory = () => {